 The severity of the injury can be classified as follows:

-- A complete injury is one in which almost all feeling and motor function are lost below the site of the damage
+- Complete injury: Almost all feeling and motor function are lost below the site of the damage

-- An incomplete injury is one in which some sensory or motor function remains below the site of the damage
+- Incomplete injury: Some sensory or motor function remains below the site of the damage

 The symptoms of spinal cord injury are as varied and as the accidents that cause them.
 While the specific signs depend on the nature of the trauma, common symptoms include the following:

 - Loss of sensation, including inability to feel heat and cold

 - Loss of motor ability

 - Numbness or tingling in the hands, fingers, feet, or toes

 - Loss of control of the bladder or bowels